The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

-If you feel that you are overwhelmed with your debts, you are certainly not alone in Canada.
-Many people take on too much debt and are stuck with payments that they are unable to keep up with.
+If you feel that you are overwhelmed with your debts, you are certainly not alone.
+Many people British Columbia and Canada, in general, take on too much debt and are stuck with payments that they are unable to keep up with.
 You might try and battle these debts and their payments on your own but that is easier said than done.

 Take a look at this timetable to see how ongoing debt could affect you.

 However, you are not doomed to continue doing it all alone.
-Thankfully, there are options out there for those who find themselves in mountains of debt and need some assistance.
-One of the most popular and common options is debt consolidation.
+Thankfully, there are options in British Columbia for those who find themselves in mountains of debt and need some assistance.
+One of the most popular and common options in British Columbia is debt consolidation.

 What is Debt Consolidation?